Alison Quentin-Baxter: Career

 In late 1961, Quentin-Baxter resigned from her position as she was engaged, and married women did not normally continue in paid work at that time.
-She spent two years in Tokyo with her new husband then returned to Wellington, where she began teaching law at a polytechnic college.
+Following her marriage, she and her husband spent two years in Tokyo before returning to Wellington, where she began teaching law at a polytechnic college.
 From 1967 to 1969, she taught constitutional history and law in the faculty of law at Victoria University of Wellington.

-In 1970, Quentin-Baxter's husband was appointed a constitutional adviser to the Niue Island Assembly, and she accompanied him and assisted him with the work of drafting a new constitution for the country.
+In 1970, Quentin-Baxter's husband was appointed a constitutional adviser to the Niue Island Assembly, and she accompanied and assisted him with the work of drafting a new constitution for the country.
 In 1974, the Niue Constitution Act was passed, incorporating the work of them both.
 Ten years later, in 1984, Quentin-Baxter was appointed to the Niue Review Group and the Niue Public Service Commission.

 From 1977 to 1979, Quentin-Baxter served as counsel to the Marshall Islands Constitutional Conventions, and from 2002 to 2004 she served as an independent constitutional adviser to the members of the St. Helena Legislative Council.
 She also advised the Fiji Constitution Review Commission from 1995 to 1996.

 In addition to these international roles, Quentin-Baxter was the director of the New Zealand Law Commission from 1987 to 1994.

+Personal life and death

+Until his death in 1984, Quentin-Baxter was married to Robert Quentin Quentin-Baxter, also a constitutional lawyer; they worked together in Niue and the Marshall Islands.
+Quentin-Baxter died on 30 September 2023, at age 93.